pasqualerossi/42-School-Exam-Rank-03/inter/README.md

 # Inter

-Write a program that takes two strings and displays, without doubles, the characters that appear in either one of the strings.
+Write a program that takes two strings and displays, without doubles, the characters that appear in both strings, <br />

-The display will be in the order characters appear in the command line, and will be followed by a \n.
+in the order they appear in the first one.

-If the number of arguments is not 2, the program displays \n.

 # Example

-1st String - zpadinton
+1st String - "padinton"

 2nd String - "paqefwtdjetyiytjneytjoeyjnejeyj"

-Output - zpadintoqefwjy
+Output - padinto